- Region 1 (Southeastern/Tidewater Virginia)

 Leesville Lake

 The Leesville Lake Largemouth Bass population has been stable for many years.
-Most fish are 13-17”, but there are bass to 22”.
-Electrofishing catch rates of bass ≥ 15” are very good.
-The best areas are from the dam to mile marker 6, as most of the upper lake has poor habitat due to high discharge from Smith Mountain Lake.
-This reservoir has historically supported a fair Striped Bass population that has fluctuated in numbers and size due to variable recruitment.
-The current population is good and improving due to better recruitment.
-Experimental stockings since 2017 improved survival and produced the best DWR catch rates ever recorded at the lake.
-Leesville has historically produced a marginal Walleye population, but experimental saugeye stockings 2013-2015 worked better.
-However, only Walleye have been stocked since 2016, and this fishery declined to historical levels.
-The return of stocking only Walleye (no saugeye) into Leesville was to maintain genetic integrity since much of Virginia’s broodstock come from this system.
-Catfish are abundant with the most common species being Channel and Blue Catfish.
-There are limited numbers of White and Flathead Catfish, but these species make up a smaller portion of the catfish community.
-The crappie fishery has produced good sizes but low numbers for the past 20 years, limiting the fishery.
-However, there has been much better recruitment the past few years resulting in a better fishery for 8-11” fish.
-It is unclear why the drastic change after 20 years, so it is uncertain if this population will continue to sustain current numbers or will return to historic levels.
-White Perch are also abundant and provide another fishing opportunity.
-This reservoir can be difficult to fish due to quickly rising and falling water and lack of submerged structure.
-However, many anglers who spend the time are rewarded with good fishing.
+Most bass are 12-17”, but there are fish up to 20”.
+Electrofishing catch rates of bass 15–18” are very good.
+The best areas are from the dam to mile marker 6, as most of the upper lake has poor habitat due to Pigg River sediments and fluctuating water conditions from Smith Mountain Lake discharges.
+This reservoir has historically supported a fair Striped Bass population that has varied in both number and size due to inconsistent recruitment.
+Different stocking protocols since 2017 improved survival and produced DWR catch rates 4-times higher in 2021-2025 than historical averages.
+Increasing Striped Bass numbers should provide anglers with great fishing opportunities.
+Walleye are stocked annually but most go through the dam within 2 years after stocking, limiting opportunities for lake anglers.
+However, these escapees sustain a good population in the Staunton River and provide broodstock that supplies much of Virginia’s Walleye production.
+Channel and Blue Catfish are the most abundant catfish species, but Flathead Catfish numbers have been steadily increasing since 2020, and there are limited numbers of White Catfish.
+The crappie fishery is composed of Black and White Crappie and has historically produced quality sizes but low numbers.
+Recruitment has been much stronger recently producing a much-improved fishery with good numbers 8–11”.
+It is unclear why recruitment improved, so it is uncertain if these populations will sustain themselves or return to historic levels.
+White Perch are also abundant and provide additional fishing opportunities.
+This reservoir can be challenging due to quickly rising and falling water levels and lack of submerged structure.
+However, many anglers who spend time learning about the lake are rewarded with great fishing.

 Philpott Reservoir

-Fishing Philpott Reservoir in 2023 should provide anglers with good recreational opportunities.
-Philpott supports a variety of sport fish with the most popular being Smallmouth Bass, Largemouth Bass, crappie, Walleye, and various species of sunfish.
-Fisheries surveys from 2022 showed a strong largemouth Bass population with abundant numbers of 10-18” bass (1/2 – 3 pounds).
-Smallmouth were less abundant, but anglers do target them with success.
-The bass population is abundant enough to support small scale tournaments weekly during most of the year.
-Within the past five years, Alabama Bass were illegally introduced, and they’ve been showing up in surveys.
-Informational signs about Alabama Bass and how to identify them are posted at most access points.
-Alabama Bass have displaced (replaced) largemouth and extirpated smallmouth (genetic introgression) at many southeastern US reservoirs.
-The walleye fishery continues to be stable, supported by annual stocking, and the fishery continues to produce good numbers > 18”.
-Anglers can also catch decent numbers of Black Crappie and sunfish.
+Fishing Philpott Reservoir in 2026 should provide anglers with good recreational opportunities.
+Philpott supports a variety of sport fish with the most popular being Smallmouth Bass, Largemouth Bass, Black Crappie, Walleye, and various species of sunfish.
+Fisheries surveys from 2025 showed a strong Largemouth Bass population with abundant numbers of 12–16” bass (0.5–2.5 pounds).
+Smallmouth Bass were less abundant, but anglers do target them with success.
+Smallmouth Bass were stocked in 2025 to enhance the population.
+The black bass populations are abundant enough to support small scale fishing tournaments weekly during most of the year.
+Within the past 9 years, Alabama Bass were illegally introduced, and they’ve been showing up in surveys and tournaments.
+Informational signs about Alabama Bass and how to identify them are posted at access points.
+Alabama Bass have displaced (replaced) largemouth and extirpated smallmouth (genetic introgression) at many southeastern US reservoirs where they were introduced.
+The Walleye fishery continues to be stable, supported by annual stocking, and the fishery continues to produce good numbers > 18”.
+Anglers can also catch decent numbers of Black Crappie and Sunfish.

 Carvins Cove

-Fishing Carvins Cove in 2023 should be decent and offer anglers a variety of fish.
-This is a 630-acre impoundment located in Roanoke and Botetourt Counties owned by the Western Virginia Water Authority managed primarily for municipal water supply for the City of Roanoke.
+Fishing Carvins Cove in 2026 should be decent and offer anglers a variety of fish.
+This 630-acre impoundment located in Roanoke and Botetourt Counties, owned by the Western Virginia Water Authority, is managed primarily for municipal water supply for the City of Roanoke.
+The lakes levels were down because of drought conditions in the later part of 2025, but recent rains are slowly refilling the lake.
 The most popular sportfish are Largemouth Bass, Smallmouth Bass, hybrid Striped Bass, Black Crappie, catfish, and sunfish.
 Largemouth Bass are abundant with good numbers of fish up to 16”.
-Smallmouth are present, but in lower numbers typically in deeper water.
-Hybrid Striped Bass were stocked in 2013-2015 & 2017-2022, and Pure Striped Bass were stocked in 2017 to diversify fishing opportunities.
-Anglers fishing for sunfish can find a variety of smaller Sunfish including Redear, Redbreast, and Pumpkinseed, but Bluegill are dominant.
-Most Bluegill are small with sizes ranging from 3-7” and a lot in the 4-6” range.
+Smallmouth Bass are present, but in lower numbers, typically in deeper water.
+Smallmouth bass were stocked in 2025.
+Hybrid Striped Bass were stocked in 2013-2015 & 2017–2024, and Striped Bass were stocked in 2017 to diversify fishing opportunities.
+Anglers fishing for sunfish can find a variety of smaller species including Redear, Redbreast, and Pumpkinseed Sunfish, but Bluegill dominate.
+Most Bluegill are small with sizes ranging from 3–7” but most 4–6”.
+Seven fish reefs have been constructed in the lake, and anglers can focus fishing efforts on these locations to improve success.

 Region 3 (Southwest Virginia)